-CSAV's investment in HLAG represents 82% of its total consolidated assets, as of March 31, 2017.
+CSAV's investment in HLAG represents 81% of its total consolidated assets, as of June 30, 2017.
 HLAG is a German public company (Aktiengesellschaft) listed on the Frankfurt and Hamburg stock exchanges that is engaged in transporting container cargo on all main global routes.
-Although CSAV has significant influence over HLAG and jointly controls it together with two other major partners, this German company has an independent management team that controls and manages its risks autonomously and in accordance with the standards of a publicly-listed company subject to current regulation in Germany and, therefore, to applicable regulation in the European Union.
+Although CSAV jointly controls HLAG together with two other main partners, this German company has an independent management team that controls and manages its risks autonomously and in accordance with the standards of a publicly-listed company subject to current regulation in Germany and, therefore, to applicable regulation in the European Union.